Bridgeton Waverley F.C.: Carntyne and demise

 Bridgeton's most successful times were now behind them, and though they maintained their league status for the next 20 years, they never challenged for major honours again.
 In 1960, New Barrowfield was subject to another housing CPO by the city fathers and Waverley were again forced to move, this time to Carntyne Stadium a mile to the north, which was more suited to greyhound racing and speedway.
 By this point, many of the local Junior clubs were in financial difficulty; distractions of modern living had made attending matches less appealing, and Glasgow's housing improvement programme was in full swing, with much of the population of the crowded, substandard tenements decanted to new overspill estates on the edge of town – for East End residents this typically meant Easterhouse and Cranhill, although no new Junior teams were established in these vast schemes.
 Shawfield had folded in 1960, and Bridgeton Waverley followed in 1962.
 They would not be the last, with Parkhead ceasing operations in 1963, Strathclyde in 1965 and Dennistoun Waverley in 1968.
 Housing was never built on New Barrowfield as had been planned; it became the training ground for Celtic for the next 40 years and still contains football pitches.
 Housing now occupies the Carntyne site as well as the Dennistoun ground, the hospital and the Strathclyde ground (which formed part of the Athletes' Village for the 2014 Commonwealth Games), while the Parkhead site is a public park and the Shawfield F.C. ground was bulldozed for the M74 motorway extension.

 The club was reformed on an amateur basis in 1976, going on to win tournaments in the 1990s; goalkeeper Derek Atkins played senior football for Clyde after developing at Waverley Amateurs.

+Colours

+As a juvenile side, the club wore black and white hoops, but as a Junior side, it wore royal blue or light blue jerseys.